 In this section, we generalize the formalism introduced in the previous section, valid for a single particle, to an arbitrary distribution of particles.
-This extension is conveniently achieved by dint of translation-addition matrices \cite{Cruzan,Mackowski,Stout1}, which are used to capture the multiple wave scattering nature of the physical process investigated.
+This extension is readily achieved by dint of translation-addition matrices \cite{Cruzan,Mackowski,Stout1}, which are used to capture the multiple wave scattering nature of the physical processes investigated.